timschneeb/awesome-shizuku/README.md

 * [AppLock](https://github.com/Mufanc/AppLock) - Prevent apps from being killed by side slide or one-click cleanup on MIUI 12+  `GPL-3.0`
 * [FiveGSwitcher](https://play.google.com/store/apps/details?id=com.ysy.switcherfiveg) - 5G shortcut switch for MIUI `GPL-3.0` - [(Source code)](https://github.com/ysy950803/FiveGSwitcher)
 * [Mi-FreeForm](https://github.com/sunshine0523/Mi-FreeForm) - Display most apps in the form of freeform on MIUI `GPL-3.0`

+## Rish shell
+`rish` is an Android executable (not an app) for interacting with a shell that runs on a high-elevated daemon process.
+For example, if Shizuku was launched using ADB privileges, then `rish` will also provide a shell that maintains ADB privileges.

+To set up `rish`, open Shizuku, navigate to 'Use Shizuku in terminal apps', and follow the setup instructions.
+Please note that you need a basic understanding of shells, terminals, and essential commands to use this efficiently.

+After `rish` is set up, you can use it together with any apps that support calling any shell script or executable, even if the app doesn't support Shizuku itself.
+> **Note**: Because `rish`'s location is not in `$PATH`, you may need to manually specify the path to the executable to launch it.
+If it is located in your current working directory, use `./rish` to launch it.

+**Usage examples:**
+* Open an interactive ADB shell using a terminal emulator like **Termux** directly on your device
+* Trigger high-privilege ADB shell commands using automation apps like **Tasker** automatically in the background
+  * Example: Command `rish -c 'reboot'` would reboot the device using Shizuku via the shell

+The official rish documentation is available here: https://github.com/RikkaApps/Shizuku-API/blob/master/rish/README.md

 _________